I Have the Pictures to Prove It!

 But, let’s just say I was going to go grand for a minute.
 Let’s say I threw caution to the wind and decided to swoop right in with some of my world-famous declarations.
 After a recent trip to a favorite restaurant (The Feed Mill in Morganfield), I’m afraid I’m going to have to do just that.

 As a popular commercial says, Here we go!

-- The Feed Mill in Morganfield has the best catfish in Kentucky.
+- The Feed Mill in Morganfield has the best catfish in the world.